philipmat/discogs-xml2db/README.md

 *speedup* is many times faster than *classic* because it uses a different approach:

 1. The discogs xml dumps are first converted into one csv file per database table.
-2. These csv files are then imported into the different target databases.
+2. These csv files are then imported into the different target databases (bulk load).
    This is different from *classic* discogs-xml2db which loads records into the database one by one while parsing the xml file, waiting on the database after every row.